Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-Ball pythons are popular exotic pets and are a common first python or snake.
-However, they are notorious for refusing food, sometimes even if it is pre-killed or live.
+Ball pythons are popular exotic pets and are a common first snake.
+However, they are notorious for refusing food, whether pre-killed or live.
 Therefore, getting finicky ball pythons to eat frozen-thawed prey (dead prey that has been frozen and defrosted) can take some experimentation and guesswork.

-Feeding snakes live prey is controversial and can be potentially dangerous for your snake as well as inhumane for the live animal, therefore, before resorting to offering live, be sure to exhaust all possible options first.
+Feeding snakes live prey is controversial and can be potentially dangerous for your snake as well as inhumane for the live animal.
+Therefore, before resorting to offering live prey, be sure to exhaust all other possible options.

-First, it is important to know that if your snake refuses to eat, don't panic.
+First, it is important to know that if your snake refuses to eat, you don't need to panic.
 Adult ball pythons can subsist for months without food and babies can last weeks .
 It is important to weigh your snake weekly to ensure they are not losing a lot of weight.
-If they maintain their body weight there is nothing to worry about for now.
+If they maintain their body weight there is nothing to worry about for the time being.
 Here is a list of methods to get your reluctant ball python to eat.

 If your snake has inappetence, it is essential to first ensure that your husbandry standards are satisfactory.
 It is relatively simple to set up the proper environment for a ball python, but deficiencies in their care can easily lead to problems that will also result in a fasting snake.
 As with most reptiles, overall cage temperature, humidity, and lighting should be in the appropriate range, as recommended by breeders and hobbyists.
 If everything checks out, you can move on to the next steps.
 Please be aware that there is some controversy regarding the minimum cage size for snakes and other aspects of care, in part due to papers and studies conducted by reptile expert Clifford Warwick , although this researcher actively denounces keeping reptiles altogether.